idle-meerkat/sdevwiki-fork/Bridge-and-VLAN.md

 `$ bridge link set dev DEV learning {on/off} flood {on/off}`

 ## Static and Sticky FDB Entries

+In Linux, FDB entries can be one of the following:
-In Linux, an FDB entry can be moved to a different port via learning.
-Sticky FDB entries do not change its port due to learning.
+* A static FDB entry can be moved to a different port via learning.
+*A sticky FDB entry does not change its port due to learning.
 Initially, all entries are treated as static.
-Once the first upstream patch is published, a request with changes to Switchdev fdb notification the chain will add support for the entry type.
+Once the first upstream patch is published, a request with changes to Switchdev fdb notification will add support for the entry type.

 * To add a static FDB entry:
-`$ bridge fdb add ADDR dev DEV master static [vlan VID]`
+`$ bridge fdb add ADDR dev DEV master static [sticky] [vlan VID]`
 * To delete the static FDB entry:
-`$ bridge fdb add ADDR dev DEV master static [vlan VID]`
+`$ bridge fdb delete ADDR dev DEV master static [vlan VID]`

 ## NOTES
+* By default, all ports are bound to a default bridge.
-* Changing bridge mode while switch ports are enslaved to bridge generates an error.
+* Changing bridge mode while switch ports are bound to it, generates an error.
-* Switchdev does not put all ports into a bridge by default.